Can I Take Expired Omeprazole? | Safe Use Guide

 What Happens When Omeprazole Expires?

-Medications come with expiration dates to indicate the period during which their manufacturers guarantee full potency and safety.
+Medications come with expiration dates to indicate the period during which their manufacturers guarantee full potency and quality under recommended storage conditions.
 After this date, chemical changes can occur that may reduce the drug’s effectiveness or alter its composition.

 Omeprazole’s stability depends on several factors, including storage conditions such as temperature, humidity, and exposure to light.
 Once expired, the active ingredient may degrade, meaning that the medication might not suppress acid production effectively anymore.
 This could lead to a return of symptoms or incomplete healing of ulcers.

-Moreover, while most expired medications don’t become toxic immediately after expiration, there is no assurance that they remain safe indefinitely.
-The risk increases if the medication has been stored improperly.
+Moreover, while expired medications do not automatically become toxic the day after expiration, the FDA notes that once the expiration date has passed, there is no guarantee that a medicine will remain safe and effective.
+The risk becomes harder to judge if the medication has been stored improperly.

 Chemical Stability of Omeprazole Over Time